Meat, milk, or wool?

 systems.
 NSIP data is processed by Australia's LAMBPLAN.
 Producers can also do their own on-farm record keeping.

 There are various computer programs available for this purpose.
 A spreadsheet can also be used.
+There are apps for mobile devices.

 Nowadays, it is recommended that breeding rams, especially